Watch BTS and Jimmy Fallon Do Their Best Rendition of the Fortnite Dance Challenge

 At one point, the late-night host and the K-pop stars got together to perform an amazing rendition of "The Floss."
 However, the dance craze proved to be too much for Fallon and he eventually fell to the floor.

 Of course, the group couldn't leave without showing off a few moves of their own.
-The seven members taught Fallon how to do the "Idol" dance, which is routine performed the music video for their new song "Idol."
+The seven members taught Fallon how to do the "Idol" dance, which is routine performed in the music video for their new song "Idol."

 To see if Fallon mastered the moves, check out the video.